-The Partnership was formed on October 13, 2022 and had no activity for the period ended October 13, 2022.
+The Partnership was formed on October 13, 2022 and had no activity for the period ended December 31, 2022.
 Whether and when the Partnership can attain profitability and positive cash flows from operations is uncertain.
 The Partnership has not yet realized profitable operations and is reliant on non-operational sources of financing to fund its activity.
 Management will need to secure sources of financing to fund ongoing activity in the future.
-There is a material uncertainty related to the foregoing events and conditions that may cast significant doubt on the Partnership's ability to continue as a going concern.
+There is a material uncertainty related to the foregoing conditions that may cast significant doubt on the Partnership's ability to continue as a going concern.
 These financial statements do not include any adjustments that might be necessary should the Partnership be unable to realize its assets and discharge its liabilities in the normal course of business.
 Such adjustments could be material.

-The Partnership has entered into an agreement with a third party to market and sell up to 1,000,000 units in the Partnership with a potential 20% over allotment.
-All funds raised are subject to agents' commission of up to 6% (Note 5).
+The Partnership has entered into an agreement with a third party to market and sell up to 1,200,000 units in the Partnership, inclusive of a potential 20% over allotment granted to that third party.
+All funds raised are subject to agents' commission of up to 7% (Note 5).